-- 2.2.1 The[Fisheries Agency] has the statutory responsibility for the conservation and management of fish in areas under national jurisdiction, and for ensuring the implementation of binding IOTC Resolutions which may apply to all areas in which IOTC has competence.
+- The [Fisheries Agency] has the statutory responsibility for the conservation and management of fish in areas under national jurisdiction, and for ensuring the implementation of binding IOTC Resolutions which may apply to all areas in which IOTC has competence.
 Its responsibilities include the collection, maintenance, exchange and dissemination of fisheries-related data and information, liaison with regional fisheries bodies, including IOTC, and other countries on fisheries matters and the monitoring, control and surveillance of fisheries and related activities, including inspection and enforcement.
-As such, this MOU acknowledges the lead authority and responsibility of the [Fisheries Agency] to facilitate implementation of the port State measures described in the IOTC Resolution and this MOU. - 2.2.2 The general mandates of other agencies, as they relate to this MOU, are as follows: (to be completed as appropriate, some suggestions are given in italics.
+As such, this MoU acknowledges the lead authority and responsibility of the [Fisheries Agency] to facilitate implementation of the port State measures described in the IOTC Resolution and this MoU. - 2.2.2 The general mandates of other agencies, as they relate to this MoU, are as follows: to be completed and the official names of the agencies indicated as appropriate, some suggestions are given in italics.
 Relevant laws establishing the agencies may be quoted) - a.
-Port Authority (e.g. receive requests to enter port, control entry
+[Port authority] (e.g. receive requests to enter port, control entry

 - into port, facilitate inspections, allow/deny use of port services) - b.
-Maritime Transport (e.g. receive reports from and inspect vessels used for fishing related activities), including carrier and supply vessels, inspect vessels to ensure certain maritime standards are met e.g. pollution, labour and safety and as necessary detain vessels) - c.
-Customs (e.g. inspect and provide customs clearance as appropriate for fish, fish products and other items to be landed or transhipped in port) - d.
-Immigration (e.g. inspect identification documents showing nationality of master and crew, and ensure validity of documentation) - e.
-Health/Sanitary and Veterinary (e.g. inspect fish and fish products to ensure compliance with relevant national standards, laws and regulations) - f.
-Labour (e.g. inspect and investigate to ensure that relevant national and international standards for labour on board the vessels are being met) - g.
-Police, Coast Guard, Navy (eg. investigate and enforce national laws in accordance with respective mandates, enforce denial of use of port)
+[Maritime transport] (e.g. receive reports from and inspect vessels used for fishing related activities), including carrier and supply vessels, inspect vessels to ensure certain maritime standards are met - e.g. pollution, labour and safety and as necessary detain vessels) - c.
+[Customs] (e.g. inspect and provide customs clearance as appropriate for fish, fish products and other items to be landed or transhipped in port) - d.
+[Immigration] (e.g. inspect identification documents showing nationality of master and crew, and ensure validity of documentation) - e.
+[Health/sanitary and veterinary] (e.g. inspect fish and fish products to ensure compliance with relevant national standards, laws and regulations) - f.
+[Labour] (e.g. inspect and investigate to ensure that relevant national and international standards for labour on board the vessels are being met) - g.
+[Police, coast guard, navy] (eg. investigate and enforce national laws in accordance with respective mandates, enforce denial of use of port)

 - h.
-Attorney General (e.g. ensure national laws are adequate to implement the IOTC Resolution, review outcomes of investigations and support legal or administrative proceedings in cases of suspected non-compliance or violations.) - i.
-Foreign Affairs (e.g. take necessary action pursuant to applicable international and national law and policy, including with flag States, other coastal and port States, IOTC CPCs and relevant regional and international organizations) - 2.2.3 Nothing in this Agreement is intended to diminish or otherwise affect the authority of any agency to implement its respective statutory mandate.
+[Attorney general] (e.g. ensure national laws are adequate to implement the IOTC Resolution, review outcomes of investigations and support legal or administrative proceedings in cases of suspected non-compliance or violations.) - [Foreign affairs] (e.g. take necessary action pursuant to applicable international and national law and policy, including with flag States, other coastal and port States, IOTC CPCs and relevant regional and international organizations) - 2.2.3 Nothing in this Agreement is intended to diminish or otherwise affect the authority of any agency to implement its respective statutory mandate.

-3. COOPERATION, COORDINATION AND INTEGRATION OF PORT STATE MEASURES lar among focal contact points to be agreed pursuant to paragraph xx, in developing procedures for notifications and data and information requirements and exchange, verifying information as appropriate, maintaining databases, ensuring effective vessel inspection and enforcement and liaising with flag States, other coastal and port States, IOTC CPCs and relevant regional and international organizations and facilitating training for inspectors.
+3. COOPERATION, COORDINATION AND INTEGRATION OF PORT STATE MEASURES agreed pursuant to paragraph xx, in developing procedures for notifications and data and information requirements and exchange, verifying information as appropriate, maintaining databases, ensuring effective vessel inspection and enforcement and liaising with flag States, other coastal and port States, IOTC CPCs and relevant regional and international organizations and facilitating training for inspectors.